 The Arts Council’s approach to rural communities is governed by the following principles.
 We will take these into account as we advocate, develop, invest and form partnerships.

 - The Arts Council’s priorities for the arts and culture are set out in Great art and culture for everyone.
-This strategy, and the five goals it sets out, applies to all of our work and equally across England.
+This strategy and its five goals apply to all of our work, equally across England.
 We want to see these goals delivered in urban and in rural areas.

 - We do not see the need for a specific rural strategy or investment programme - but we do want to see rural communities benefitting appropriately from the totality of our support.

 - Our commitment to equality of opportunity to enable people to experience the arts and culture and our ambition to increase the number and range of people taking up these opportunities is set out under Goal 2: Everyone has the opportunity to experience and be inspired by the arts, museums and libraries.
 To realise this we recognise that rural communities have particular and specific characteristics and needs – including sparsity, rural deprivation, access – and we will take account of these.